sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/5.png)

-The modern Sandboxie UI has replaced by the "Files and Folders" view to a separate window which can be opened form the box context menu.
+The modern Sandboxie UI has replaced the "Files and Folders" view with a separate window that can be opened from the box context menu.

 ## Files and Folders - view / window